Sharmell: World Championship Wrestling (1998–2001)

-World Wrestling Entertainment (2001–2002, 2005–2007)
+World Wrestling Federation/Entertainment (2001–2002, 2005–2007)

 Shortly after being released from WCW, Sullivan signed a developmental contract with the WWF with the intent of becoming a full time professional wrestler and backstage interviewer.
 Sullivan was sent to WWF's developmental territory Ohio Valley Wrestling (OVW) to continue her training, becoming the valet of The Suicide Blondes, wearing a blonde wig and performing under the ring name Sister Sharmell.
 While in OVW Sullivan began feuding with Jazz, losing to her at the October 27, 2001, OVW television taping.
 Her training was cut short however, due to a severe ACL injury, forcing her to retire from in-ring work.
-In November 2001, Sullivan made her main roster debut as the official backstage interviewer of the Smackdown! brand.
+In November 2001, Sullivan made her main roster debut as the official backstage interviewer of SmackDown!.
 Sullivan worked as the backstage interviewer of the show from November 2001 until early 2002, where she was granted her release and retired from professional wrestling to run a clothing store in Houston, Texas.
 She was featured in the WWE DVD special, WWE Divas: Tropical Pleasure.

-In 2005 Sullivan was rehired by the (now renamed) WWE, re-debuting as a face, for her real life husband Booker T under the her real name Sharmell.
+In 2005 Sullivan was rehired by the (now renamed) WWE, re-debuting as a face, for her real life husband Booker T under her real name Sharmell.
 According to Booker T, Vince McMahon decided to resign Sullivan after their wedding so they could spend more time together.
-Sullivan and Booker T took part in a controversial feud with Kurt Angle, which began with Angle continually sexually harassing and stalking Sullivan.
-Including segments involving Angle orgasming over Sullivan, pretending to dream about her while he slept and admitting he wanted "perverted sex" with Sullivan.
-Sullivan featured in multiple backstage segments being comforted by her friend Joy Giovanni.
-Booker T defeated Angle at the 2005 Judgment Day pay-per-view, however, on the May 31, 2005, episode of Smackdown!
-Angle defeated both Booker T and Sullivan in a handicap match, after pinning Sullivan in her WWE debut match.
-The feud ended one week later on the June 9, 2005, episode of Smackdown! when Booker T, accompanied by Sullivan, defeated Angle.
-On the August 16, 2005, episode of Smackdown!
-Sullivan and Booker T lost a mixed tag team match to Joey Mercury and Melina, after interference by MNM's valet Jillian Hall.
-The feud between MNM versus Sullivan and Booker T was shortly dropped due to real life heat between Sullivan and Melina.
+Sharmell and Booker T took part in a controversial feud with Kurt Angle, which began with Angle continually sexually harassing and stalking Sharmell.
+Including segments involving Angle orgasming over Sharmell, pretending to dream about her while he slept and admitting he wanted "perverted sex" with Sharmell.
+Sharmell featured in multiple backstage segments being comforted by her friend Joy Giovanni.
+Booker T defeated Angle at Judgment Day.
+However, on the June 2 episode of SmackDown!
+Angle defeated both Booker T and Sharmell in a handicap match, after pinning Sharmell in her WWE debut match.
+The feud ended one week later on the June 9, 2005, episode of SmackDown! when Booker T, accompanied by Sharmell, defeated Angle.
+On the August 18 episode of SmackDown!
+Sharmell and Booker T lost a mixed tag team match to Joey Mercury and Melina, after interference by MNM's valet Jillian Hall.
+The feud between MNM versus Sharmell and Booker T was shortly dropped due to real life heat between Sharmell and Melina.